jasonsnider/jsc/README.md

 # The Parbake Project

-The Parbake Project is a collection of plugins and themes for CakePHP.
-At the core of the project is three plugins Utilities, Users and Content; and two themes Parbake and BootstrapParbake.
-This repository (parbake) provides a simple common application (or I suppose you could look at it as a configuration) for working with these as well as other FOSS and CakePHP community plugins out of the box.
-You may use this app as a quick start or use the plugins on an as needed basis.
+The Parbake Project is CakePHP application comprised of a central app as well as collection of plugins, themes and vendor libraries.
+Each plugin, theme and vendor library is pulled into the project using git submodules.
+This allows the developer to control the level of continual integration.

 To use this as a quick start, simply clone the repository as a CakePHP app directory.

 The following assumes your creating a project called my-project at /var/www adjust these paths and names accordingly.